spinler/phosphor-state-manager/redundant-bmc/README.md

 - On the new passive BMC during role determination obtain the failover in progress value from the other BMC.
 If it is true, then choose the passive role.

+### Active BMC handling of an imminent failover

+When the current active BMC sees the failover imminent indication, it will do the following to prepare to be reset and come back as the passive BMC:

+1. Stop background syncing.
+2. Flush any unwritten journal messages to disk.